Thurman1776-/Uncomplect-us/README.md

 This is basically a re-write of [this project](https://github.com/PaulTaykalo/objc-dependency-visualizer) in Swift as a Mac App.
 Currently it is serving me as a way to experiment with newest tech such as SwiftUI.
+The app is using [ReSwift](https://github.com/ReSwift/ReSwift) that plays nicely with SwiftUI mental model, which somehow encourages to have an unidirectional data flow.

 The visual representation is quite different from the Ruby project but in the future I plan to have a similar graphical representation of dependencies + tons of other useful features.